Employment Support Overview

 Course fee: FREE

-This 4 week online course has been designed for those who are looking for work.
+This 2 week course has been designed for those who are looking for work.
 It will help you to achieve a skill set that will enable you to operate independently and effectively in life, learning and work.
-We will help and support you to overcome barriers which are preventing you from achieving what you want in life and work.
+We will help and support you to overcome barriers which are preventing you from achieving what you want in life and in your career.

 Course Fee: FREE